ossf/scorecard/CONTRIBUTING.md

 ### Deploying the cron job

-The cronjob can be deployed into k8s by running the ./scorecard/k8s/cron.yaml
+The cronjob can be deployed into k8s by running `kubectl apply -f ./scorecard/k8s/cron.yaml`.
+This will deploy a k8s cron job.

 Any updates to the ./scorecard/cron/cron.sh will be deployed by the docker container ./scorecard/Dockerfile.gsutil